 - A psychological factor, such as emotional stress.

 - Severe sunburn may precipitate vitiligo.

 - Skin trauma, such as contact with a chemical.

-- People suffering from health ailments like thyroid disease and diabetes mellitus have more risk for development of vitiligo.
+- People suffering from health ailments like thyroid disease and diabetes mellitus have more risk for the development of vitiligo.